-Smoke Rings is an award-winning barbecue series I wrote for Phoenix New Times.
-The project was a year-long exploration of metro Phoenix's barbecue scene.
-Here, you will find a few favorites from the series.
-The best ones have not only meat that melts like hot butter, but incredible characters.
+Smoke Rings is an award-winning barbecue series that I wrote for Phoenix New Times.
+The project was a yearlong dive into metro Phoenix's barbecue culture.
+Here, you’ll find highlights.
+The best stories have not only meats that melt like custard, but great characters.

 A man who grew up on an Alabama mountain, one whose grandmother made "one heck of a squirrel stew," gets a reverse-offset smoker going in San Tan Valley.
 “The wood and the smoke and the meat — you’ve got to listen to it," he says.
 "The way it sounds, the way it looks, the way it feels, the way the smoke smells.”